-The student services coordinator/student advisor will email the information needed to purchase theapproved clinical credentialing tracker.
+The student services coordinator/student advisor will email the information needed to purchase the approved clinical credentialing tracker.
 Please do not purchase any program until you receive the email.
 If you have any questions, please contact the student services coordinator/student advisor prior to your purchase.

-The credentialing tracker is a mandatory requirement for all students in clinicalcourses:
+The credentialing tracker is a mandatory requirement for all students in clinical courses:

-- Part-Time Students: Package must be purchased and completed the semester prior toclinical rotations. - Full Time Students: Package must be purchased upon acceptance to the FNPprogram. - Some items in the tracker will require annual or bi-annual renewal, which mayincur an additional cost.
+- Part-Time Students: Package must be purchased and completed the semester prior to clinical rotations. - Full Time Students: Package must be purchased upon acceptance to the FNP program. - Some items in the tracker will require annual or biannual renewal, which may incur an additional cost.

 Each requirement must be valid from the first day of the semester and remain current through the last day of the semester.
-Failure to complete this requirement may result in a delay in clinical placement approval or slower progression through program.
+Failure to complete this requirement may result in a delay in clinical placement approval or slower progression through the program.

-Students who do not complete requirements by the deadline established by the

-Clinical Services Manager will not be registered for clinical courses for the semester.
-This will negatively impact the student's progression in the program.
+Students who do not complete requirements by the deadline established by the The Clinical Services Manager will not be registered for clinical courses for the semester.
+This will negatively impact the students' progress in the program.
 Students who become non- compliant with any clinical requirement during a term will not be able to attend clinical until they are compliant with all requirements.